 I've eaten the stone bowl bibimbap, which is delicious.
 I've also eaten the spicy pork bulgogi, which is even more delicious.
 When I'm especially hungry, I will order a side of daikon kimchi or a small order of kimbap, both of which I greatly enjoy.

-But my absolute favorite is the pork ramyun.
+But my absolute favorite dish is the pork ramyun.
 Honestly and truly, it's one of the few Asian noodle soups I crave that isn't my own.
 The one other place I've eaten ramyun did not make it like this.
 The broth is flavorful - I can't even think of an adverb that properly describes just how flavorful.
 It's not creamy, but it blankets the taste buds with such an enjoyable combination of not-too-salty flavors that I just want to keep slurping.
 If you shy away from spicy-looking dishes, this is not to be feared.

 And the pork.
 The pork!
 Every time I go, it is seasoned to be explosively delicious, and cooked to be a perfectly tender bite.
 An ideal spoonful has broth, a small chopstick pinch of noodles, a slice of pork, and a sliver of vegetable.
 Even the sliced leek adds a delightful oomph to the soup, not just with its refreshing flavor, but also its gentle squeak between the teeth.

 Every bite I take of the pork ramyun reminds me of what Asian cooking should be: warm, desirable, tantalizing...all of those fun adjectives that can be used for other joyous human experiences.
-I have eaten here with co-workers, with a friend, with the Ramen Marauder, and by myself.
+I have eaten here with co-workers, with friends, with the Ramen Marauder, and by myself.
 I have eaten here when I'm happy, when I'm sad, when I'm angry, when I'm bored, and just generally whenever.

 Whether you live in a small village or a big city, BAB Korean Restaurant is the restaurant every Asian craver needs.